juandpinto/thesis-manuscript/source/10_introduction.md

 The present paper is, therefore, an effort to partially fill that gap in order to help educators interested in creating and/or using frequency dictionaries for their own classrooms, for wider dissemination, or simply for general research purposes.
 In doing so, it will provide an overview of some of the key decisions that must be taken into account for such a project.

 The various uses of word frequency lists can be loosely classified into research applications and practical applications.
-Examples of research applications include traditional linguistic studies that look for common morphological patterns<!--cite some examples here and throughout this paragraph-->, corpus-linguistic studies seeking to understand language through “real world” texts, and psycholinguistic studies that explore connections between a speaker’s mental lexicon and word frequency.
+Examples of research applications include traditional linguistic studies that look for common morphological patterns, corpus-linguistic studies seeking to understand language through “real world” texts, and psycholinguistic studies that explore connections between a speaker’s mental lexicon and word frequency.
 Practical applications of frequency lists include curriculum and textbook planning for language teachers, vocabulary selection for graded readers and dictionaries, and even independent language study.

-Of course, some of the most influential studies straddle both sides of this divide and attempt to answer questions such as: How can vocabulary knowledge be appropriately tested and measured?
-What is the role of extensive reading (as opposed to intensive reading) in incidental vocabulary acquisition?
-What level of vocabulary do learners need in order to read extensively for pleasure?
-What level of vocabulary do learners need in order to succeed in an academic setting?
-What role does specialized vocabulary play in reaching understanding?
+Of course, some of the most influential studies straddle both sides of this divide and attempt to answer questions such as: How can vocabulary knowledge be appropriately tested and measured [@McLeancreationnewvocabulary2015; @NationResearchinganalyzingvocabulary2010; @NationMakingusingword2016]?
+What is the role of extensive reading (as opposed to intensive reading) in incidental vocabulary acquisition [@RestrepoRamosIncidentalvocabularylearning2015]?
+What level of vocabulary do learners need in order to read extensively for pleasure [@HirshWhatvocabularysize1992; @Schmittpercentagewordsknown2011; @NationHowlargevocabulary2006]?
+What level of vocabulary do learners need in order to succeed in an academic setting [@Xueuniversitywordlist1984; @Coxheadnewacademicword2000; @CoxheadReflectingCoxhead20002016]?
+What role does specialized vocabulary play in reaching understanding [@NationWherewouldgeneral1995]?
 These questions and their answers rely heavily on the creation and use of trustworthy frequency dictionaries.
 Yet due to the resources and effort required to create these lists, they are rarely found for less commonly taught languages.

 The primary research question guiding this project is this: